Women’s race is starting

 They are all listed on the Athlete Safety page of this website

-The next set of race registrations will open on January 15th, at 7pm CST for scored and 8pm CST for non-scored.
-The last 2 weekends in February will be open to register at that time.
+The last set of race registrations will open on February 15th, at 7pm CST for scored and 8pm CST for non-scored.
+The first 2 weekends in March will be open to register at that time.

 CR1 Race Entry Procedures are in the document below.
 Please read it carefully.